Caltrain: Operating expenses and farebox recovery

 The operating expenses for fiscal year 2021 were $170,847,000.
 The fare revenue was $32,440,000, making the farebox recovery ratio 19.1%.
 Operating expenses for fiscal year 2022 rose to $174,388,000 while fare revenue rose to $33,236,000, marking a modest gain in the farebox recovery ratio to 21%, still less than a third of pre-pandemic levels.

 Ridership

 Caltrain ridership more than doubled between 2005 and 2015.
-Ridership growth has been linked to the expansion of businesses near Caltrain stations, a shift in attitudes against the use of cars for commuting, and the expansion Caltrain service which has included extra trains and the introduction of fast express services (Baby Bullet service).
+Ridership growth has been linked to the expansion of businesses near Caltrain stations, changing attitudes toward commuting by car, and the expansion of Caltrain services, including additional trains and the introduction of Baby Bullet express service.

 Performance

 According to the Rail and the California Economy study published in 2017, Caltrain Baby Bullet trains operate with a 95% on-time performance, defined as making stops within ten minutes of published schedules.
 In addition, Caltrain carries over 4,500 people per hour in each direction, equivalent to two freeway lanes in each direction.
 At current ridership levels, Caltrain directly removes 200 MT of carbon dioxide emissions per day, displacing the equivalent of 10,000 vehicles per day, not counting any ancillary benefit from improved traffic flow resulting from reduced congestion.